belloshehu/belloshehu/README.md

 - 👋 Hi, I’m Shehu Bello
 - 👀 I’m interested in React and Django
-- 🌱 I’m currently learning React and Django REST framework
+- 🌱 I’m currently taking the Meta Frontend certification
-- 💞️ I’m looking to collaborate on ...
 - 📫 I can be reached through +2349061983150 on whatsApp

 <!---